 Dogs in the Terrier group were all bred to hunt and kill vermin and are often known for a lot of feistiness and a bit of attitude.
 This attitude can cause them to be a little tougher to convince to roll with the punches in novel public situations.

-The Hound group is made up of dogs used for hunting purposes, and is divided into scent hounds and sight hounds.
+The Hound group is made up of dogs used for hunting purposes, and is divided into scent hounds and sighthounds.
 These dogs enjoy following a scent trail or a moving object and are often a challenge to keep nearby without leashes and fences.

 The Toy group was bred for lap-sized companionship.
 All of the breeds in this group are small, and many of them are not as geared toward a working mindset as breeds in the other groups.

-Breeds in some of these groups are more likely fits for service dog work than others.
+Breeds in some of these groups more likely fit for service dog work than others.
 The Sporting group contains quite a few appropriate service dog breeds.
 The Herding and Working groups also have some good choices for certain types of service dog work.
 There are possibilities in all the groups for just the right owner, right dog, and right job, but many of the breeds are less likely to enjoy and excel at service dog work.
 Selecting a dog whose natural traits make service dog work a less likely fit can double the amount of time and effort to train the dog for public access and increases the risk of having to release the dog from training due to unsuitability.

-When choosing a breed that’s right for you, start with your personal likes and dislikes.
+When choosing a breed that’s best for you, start with your personal likes and dislikes.
 Do you have a strong aversion to drooling or shedding?
 Do you have any sensory issues that make a short or long coat more enjoyable or specifically aversive to you?
 Do you find comfort in rubbing big floppy ears or find it stress relieving to spend an hour brushing out a long plush dog coat?

 Next, consider your abilities and limitations.
 If you rent an apartment, a large breed may not be practical for you.
 If you have a mobility based disability, a very active breed may be difficult for you to train.
 If you’ve only raised a few dogs in your lifetime, a particularly bright or active dog may prove to be a bigger challenge than you’re prepared for.
 How do you feel about living with a large dog or a small dog?
 What size dog feels most comfortable to you?